-HAZARD WHO MIGHT BE HARMED CONTROL MEASURES WHEN STUDENTS ARE UNDER INSTRUCTION STAFF & STUDENTS Instructors should be seated adjacent to the driver with access to the throttle & killcord at all times The driving student must always wear a killcord.
-While teaching under 16s and Powerability the instructor must be wearing a dual killcord and be prepared to take control of the throttle if necessary.
+HAZARD WHO MIGHT BE HARMED CONTROL MEASURES WHEN STUDENTS ARE UNDER INSTRUCTION STAFF & STUDENTS Instructors should be seated adjacent to the driver with access to the throttle & killcord at all times.
+The driving student must always wear a killcord.
+While teaching under 16s (without a PB2 qualification) and Powerability the instructor must be wearing a dual killcord and be prepared to take control of the throttle if necessary.
 Students must be instructed to helm with 1 hand on the wheel and 1 on the throttle.
-The engine must be switched off when changing helms and when the killcord is changed between students/instructor.
-DRIVER DISLODGED FROM HELM STAFF & STUDENTS Killcord/dual killcord is to be worn at all times.
+The engine must be switched off when changing helms and when the killcord is changed between students/instructor; unless this increases the danger, in which case the Instructor must take charge of the throttle during the handover and carefully manage swapping controls DRIVER DISLODGED FROM HELM STAFF & STUDENTS Killcord/dual killcord is to be worn at all times.
 LOOSE EQUIPMENT IN BOAT STAFF & STUDENTS All equipment is to be stowed, especially fuel tanks and batteries.
-No loose jerry cans are to be carried on board.
+The boat must be checked for loose equipment before each use.

-MAN OVERBOARD & PEOPLE IN THE WATER STAFF & STUDENTS All occupants are instructed to sit & hold on to designated hand holds.
+AN OVERBOARD & PEOPLE THE WATER STAFF & STUDENTS All occupants are instructed to sit & hold on to designated hand holds.
 When contact is made with the person/people in water the engine MUST be switched off.
 The instructor should helm the vessel whenever possible. an experienced, competent helm with crew may decide to keep the engine switched on when they consider it safer to do so i.e., hazards in the recovery area.
 This is a judgement for the skipper.
 Always switch off where possible.
-DAMAGING VESSELS IN MARINA STAFF, STUDENTS & VESSEL Only the person in charge on the vessel should moor it in the marina (specifically for TJE).
+MAGING VESSELS IN ARINA STAFF, STUDENTS & VESSEL Only the person in charge on the vessel should moor it in the marina (specifically for TJE).
 For other vessels, the person in charge should make the decision if they are to allow students to moor the boat in the marina, only under strict supervision.